brandon-odonnell-data/Sales-Data-Served-Three-Ways-Excel/README.md

 Which category of products generated the highest sales?
 How much?
 Laptops, $12,160,459

-What product sold the most?
+Which product sold the most?
 Why do you think it sold the most?
 AAA batteries (4-pack), followed by AA batteries (4-pack), charging cables and headphones.
 These products are the cheapest in the list and are also known to run out or failure regularly.